 Shared Prosperity Partnership

-The Shared Prosperity Partnership—a collaboration of The Urban Institute, The Kresge Foundation, the Brookings Metropolitan Policy Program, and Living Cities—convenes local leaders in select communities across the United States to discuss challenges to inclusive growth and provide data, research, and access to national experts, networks, and financial resources.
+The Shared Prosperity Partnership—a collaboration of the Urban Institute, The Kresge Foundation, and the Brookings Metropolitan Policy Program—convenes local leaders in select communities across the United States to discuss challenges to inclusive growth and provide data, research, and access to national experts, networks, and financial resources.

-Nationally, the Partnership elevates promising models through publications, public forums, and a national summit to spark dialogue among practitioners and support evidence-based policy at the state and national levels.
+Nationally, the Partnership elevates promising models through publications, public forums, and peer learning opportunities to spark dialogue among practitioners and support evidence-based policy at the local and national levels.
 At a time of national challenge, the Shared Prosperity Partnership leverages the innovative work of local leaders across the United States to offer a hopeful vision for American civil society, economic competitiveness, and individual well-being

 - Building Shared Prosperity in America’s Cities: an introduction to the Shared Prosperity Partnership that provides a background on issues that cities are grappling with and includes an overview of three common principles that underlie strategies to ensure shared prosperity in cities.